ArmSoM/documentation/docs/main/Getting Started/sige-family-started.md

 ### Power Supply

-The table below shows the power specifications required for powering the ArmSoM-Sige series models.
+The table below shows the power specifications required for powering the ArmSoM-Sige series.
 You can use any high-quality power supply that provides the correct power mode.

 | Model    | Recommended Power (Voltage/Current) | Power Mode |
 | -------- | ---------------------------------- | ---------- |